AnoNymus42ITA/AAAI19/README.md

 The Huffington Post RSS feeds (US version) from June the 20th until Sept. the 8th, 2016.
 Each article is considered a document in the corpus, which is challenging as there are articles ona wide variety of topics: i.e. sports, politics and even life style (i.e. cooking).
 We use the LDA model (Blei et al., 2003) using the MALLET tool (http://mallet.cs.umass.edu).
 Unless otherwise stated, we used k = 100 topics.

+The Harry Potter Data Set we study is a set of 38,997 paragraphs extracted from the 7 book series Harry Potter, by J.K.
+Rowling.
+This data were taken from previous work (Waumans et al. 2015) that studied the topology of social networks.
+Each paragraph is considered a document in the corpus.
+Little previous work has experimented topic labeling lwith a such complex material

 As the right to release the data is restricted, we provide the output of the algorithm only.
 It is organized as follows :

 - us-newsClean_default_distrib_docs : the distribution of topics on the document space : p(z|d)